Do I have to make an appointment to work with a tutor?

 - For long documents, choose a specific section you’d like to review or come with specific questions.

 - Tell your consultant when the project is due.

 - Schedule follow-up consultations.

-For most consultations, 30 minutes is sufficient time to discuss key issues about your document without overwhelming you because you need time to reflect on and address the suggestions you receive.
+Consultations are designed to discuss key issues about your document without overwhelming you because you need time to reflect on and address the suggestions you receive.
 Sessions work best when you 1) prioritize and focus on a few areas of concern within your paper, 2) revise based on the feedback you receive, and 3) return to the Writing Lab for follow-up visits.